ieyring/js_multilanguage/README.md

-A small javascript for multilanguage purposes.
+A stupid simple small javascript for multilanguage purposes.
 ==============

 Usage: